haoweydu/2020-5ai-team6-Du/docs/user_guide.md

 # 2 Quick Start Guide
 1. Open the website
-2. Look at the navbar, you will se a section about temperature/humidity and one about the sound intensity.
+2. Look at the navbar, you will se a section about the temperature/humidity and one about the sound intensity.
 3. Inside every section there are displayed graphs about the data.

 # 3 System Requirements